-Pianist Vivian Choi is widely regarded as one of the most gifted pianists of her generation.
-Lauded for her extraordinary artistry, musical intelligence and expressive intensity, she has captivated audiences around the world with gripping performances.
-Hailed by Fanfare as “an exemplar of the modern global pianist,” Ms. Choi is in demand for her depth of musical insight of a diverse range of repertoire, from classical to contemporary works, presented in thoughtful and imaginative programs.
+Vivian Choi is internationally regarded as one of the most gifted pianists of her generation, lauded for her extraordinary artistry, musical intelligence and expressive intensity.
+Hailed by Fanfare as “an exemplar of the modern global pianist,” she is in demand for the depth of her musical insight of a wide-ranging repertoire, from classical to contemporary works.

 back to top